The LeMond Revmaster Sport is a spin bike designed to be used in the home or for light commercial use.

 It comes with a heavy flywheel, steel frame, kevlar belt drive, strengthened crank, fully adjustable seat and handlebars which certainly is the basis of a very good spin bike for the home.

-Priced at around $1000 (depending on deals) it is described as LeMond’s most affordable model.
+Priced at a premium to more affordable bikes it is described as LeMond’s most affordable model.

 It is important that the bike gives you a great workout as well as be able to be used without

 causing other issues – some of these being noise, space restrictions, how easy it is to move, does it make too much dust, and how does it look to name a few.